Bryukh/bryukh.github.com/_posts/2023-08-11-toxity-in-moba.markdown

 layout: post
 title: Toxity in MOBA is not ok
 categories: games
-tags: moba, toxicity, community, gamedev, videogames, bettergaming
+tags: moba toxicity community gamedev videogames bettergaming
 ---

 My current "session" game is WildRift.
 I like this fast-paced MOBA that I can play on my iPad and only need a short time to finish a match.
 20-30 minutes is my ideal game time for a session.
 Looks good, right?